On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Cross--validation for Dynamic Treatment Regimes

-The purpose of using cross-validation in our analysis is to assess the best performing dynamic treatment regime on a separate set than the one used to select it, which is also aligned with TRIPOD (Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis) \citep{Collins2015} guidelines for internal model validation.
-In particular, we would like to evaluate what would be the performance of the optimal DTR from a pre-defined set of potential treatment regimes $\mathcal{D} = \left\lbrace d^{(1)}, \dots, d^{(m)} \right\rbrace$ when deployed in a clinical environment.
-The commonly used approach is to evaluate all the regimes in $\mathcal{D}$ on the full data, choose the one with the best performance (in our example the one with the lowest 30-day ICU mortality) and report its performance on the same data set.
-Such an approach, being an in-sample performance evaluation, may lead to an overly optimistic assessment.
+The purpose of using cross--validation in our analysis is to assess the best performing dynamic treatment regime on a separate set than the one used to select it.
+This is encouraged by the TRIPOD (Transparent reporting of a multivariable prediction model for individual prognosis or diagnosis) \citep{Collins2015} guidelines for internal model validation.
+In particular, we wish to evaluate what would be the performance of the optimal DTR from a predefined set of potential treatment regimes $\mathcal{D} = \left\lbrace d^{(1)}, \dots, d^{(m)} \right\rbrace$ when deployed in a clinical environment.
+The commonly used approach is to evaluate all regimes in $\mathcal{D}$ on the full data, choose the one with the best performance (in our example the one with the lowest $30$--day ICU mortality) and report its performance on the same data set.
+Such in--sample performance evaluation may lead to an overly optimistic assessment.
 For instance, imagine we would like to compare two treatment regimes $d^{(1)}$ and $d^{(2)}$.
 Furthermore, assume both regimes have exactly the same performance.
-However, once we evaluate and compare them on our data, then merely due to sampling variability of the data set, one of them may seem to perform better than the other.
-Claiming the optimality of this regime and reporting its in-sample performance might be too optimistic as compared to the performance on future data, once such a regime would be deployed in practice. \\ To perform an out-of-sample evaluation, one could split the data into a training set and validation set and then evaluate all DTRs on the training set to pick the one with the lowest ICU mortality.
-Once this has been done, one could report the out-of sample performance of this best performing DTR as calculated on the test set.
-This will be less optimistic than the in-sample performance of the DTR obtained on the training set and will also be closer to the expected performance of the optimal DTR as automatically selected by a data-driven procedure when deployed in real-time in a clinical environment.
-We apply an out-of-sample performance assessment based on cross-validation.
-This extends the idea of performance evaluation done on the test set by repeating this procedure using different data splits. \\ We perform $J$-fold cross-validation by splitting the available data set into $J$ mutually exclusive parts of equal size.
-We combine $J-1$ folds into a training set and use the remaining $J^{th}$ fold as a test set.
-We permute the role of different folds, so that each fold becomes the test set exactly once.
-For $j \in \left\lbrace 1, \dots, J \right\rbrace$, let $\hat{\mathbb{P}}_{j}^{train} \left( Y_{K}^d = 1 \cond V = v \right)$ be 30-day ICU mortality for the sub-population with characteristics $V=v$ under the dynamic treatment regime $d$ estimated on the $j^{th}$ training set and $\hat{\mathbb{P}}_{j}^{test} \left( Y_{K}^d = 1 \cond V = v \right)$ be 30-day ICU mortality (for the same sub-population) under the dynamic treatment regime $d$ estimated on the $j^{th}$ test set.
-We compute the cumulative incidence curve on the training set for each considered dynamic treatment regime using the methods described in the following sections.
-For each $j \in \left\lbrace 1, \dots, J \right\rbrace$, we choose the best treatment regime $\hat{d}_{opt, v}^{(j)}$ in the $j^{th}$ training set to be the one attaining the lowest 30-day ICU mortality on the $j^{th}$ training set
+However, once we evaluate and compare them on our data, then merely due to sampling variability, one may seem to perform better than the other.
+Claiming the optimality of this regime and reporting its in--sample performance would then leave a false optimistic impression of the superiority of one regime. \\